mozilla/anodejsholidayseason/fully_loaded_node.md

 could handle a large number of requests with mixed characteristics.
-"Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" opertaions require between 100ms and 500ms of processor time and can be delayed a bit longer without making the user sad.
+"Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" operations require between 100ms and 500ms of processor time and can be delayed a bit longer without making the user sad.

 We matched this mix of requests with our desires for how the application